zellwk/zellwk.com/src/posts/2021-06-16-hiring-an-assistant.md

 slug: hiring-executive-assistant
 tags: ['hiring', 'management']
 ---
-# ZP: How I hired an executive assistant that I'm happy with
 I wanted to hire an assistant to help me with the workload for my business.
 After many failed attempts (and hence lots of paralysis), I'm happy to say I found a person who's a joy to work with.
 Her name is Jen.

 I want to talk about the hiring process and what I learned about each step — mostly to consolidate my learnings.
 It'll be a bonus if this helps you work through any kinks when you're in that stage.